 In 2015, Nicole began her career at SAG-AFTRA working in the Communications and Marketing Department as a Production Coordinator, Digital Strategies, where she served as an in house cinematographer and editor.
 She has filmed panels, interviews on the red carpet, and behind the scenes footage for the 22nd SAG Awards.
 While at SAG-AFTRA Nicole has filmed interviews of Kerry Washington, Carol Burnett, Mayor Eric Garcetti, and much more.
 In the years to come, Nicole departed to pursue a MFA at USC and create films.

-In the fall of 2019, Nicole was hired by SAG-AFTRA as a Creative Director and Producer.
+In the fall of 2021, Nicole was hired by SAG-AFTRA as a Director and Producer.
 She was responsible for overseeing the creation and production of several videos for the Communications & Marketing department.
-She also was the lead Producer and Creative Director for the American Scene Awards.
+She also was the lead Producer and the Director for the American Scene Awards.

 ABC Women's Initiative Top 10 Finalist.